team18300/fssfll/lessons/lesson1/lesson1.md

   * You can copy the code below and paste it into the **Python Tab** to solve mission M08.
   * After you copy the code into the **Python Tab** click the **Simulator Tab** and press the play triange to run the simulation.

-### 4. Now add to the program using the .straight() and .turn() methods to move the orange cube into the M09 circle and return to home
+### 4. Now add to the program using the robot.straight(distance in mm) and robot.turn(angle in degrees) methods to move the orange cube into the M09 circle and return to home
   * Use the comments in "Part 2" below as a guide.
 Add one or more lines of code below each comment.

 ### 5. After Creating the program, save it to your computer using the **File Menu** and then Save Python to my computer.
 Make sure you save the program in a safe spot becuase we will use it again!